Hernia Repair Treatment & Symptoms -RG Hospital India

 - Later in life when the abdominal musculature becomes weak.

-Occurs below the inguinal ligament and through the Femoral Canal.
+Occurs below the inguinal ligament on the upper inner region of the thigh.
 This commonly occurs in females.

 Occurs through the anterior abdominal wall.
 They are either Congenital (mostly umbilical hernia through the umbilicus) or acquired.
 The causes for this include: